 GSOC suggests that you delay any excavating until you have all private facilities identified and professionally marked.
 When a property owner or tenant has any type of private underground facility, they are responsible to locate those facilities or hire someone to locate them.
-The contact information for a number of private locating companies can be found on the industry directory at Gopher State One Call's website at www.gopherstateonecall.org/about-gsoc/industry-directory and click on the Private Facility Locators button.
+The contact information for a number of private locating companies can be found on the industry directory at Gopher State One Call's website at www.gopherstateonecall.org/resources/industrydirectory (click on the Private Facility Locators button).

-Remember: Land owners, home owners, and tenants, tell your excavator about any private underground lines.
+Remember: Landowners, homeowners, and tenants, tell your excavator about any private underground lines.